How Does Google's Understanding of Domain Authority Differ From Third-Party Metrics Like Moz's Domain Authority (DA)?

 Conclusion

 While Moz's Domain Authority provides valuable insights for SEO professionals, it should be used alongside a comprehensive understanding of Google's various ranking factors.
 A holistic approach to website optimization will yield better results in achieving higher search engine rankings.
+Want to improve your internal link structure?
+Try Linkbot's free internal link grader to analyze and fix your site's link architecture.

 References